 - On your web browser (we recommend using Google Chrome, although your regular browser will work too), go to google.com - Once at Google.com, look at the upper right hand corner of your screen and you will see your name, gmail, images and a "Rubik's cube" looking square.
 Click on that square. - You will see lots of options.
 At the bottom you will see More.
-Click on 'More' and then scroll to click on "Even More." - Scroll way down to find "Groups", which is listed under the "Social" heading on the bottom left once you select Groups you should see a list of your groups, one being your Broadband Google Group - Save this URL in your favorites as a quick way to get back to Groups - Click on your group, then "Manage" (top right) - Here you will see the list of members and an array of options and settings for you to check out.
+Click on 'More' and then scroll to click on "Even More." - Scroll down to find "Groups", which is listed under the "Social" heading on the bottom left once you select Groups you should see a list of your groups, one being your Broadband Google Group - Save this URL in your favorites as a quick way to get back to Groups - Click on your group, then "Manage" (top right) - Here you will see the list of members and an array of options and settings for you to check out. - NOTE: There is a link on your leadership dashboard to your Google Group.